b00tc4mp/skylab-bootcamp-202001/staff/alex-park/poopinion/poopinion-doc/README.md

 - Use a query system to find the toilet from a certain place you want to go
 - Add toilets to favorites and check them later
 - User interface

+## 🚽 History of updates 🚽
+2020/04/09:
+- Fixed doc and diagrams

+2020/04/08:
+- Added poop ranking on user comments.
+- Usernames are now clickable and will display extra info about the user
+- Styling minor fixes

+2020/04/05:
+- Added disabled toilet availability option on New Toilet creation.
+This info will be displayed on the Toilet's detail page as well
+- Styling and performance fixes

+2020/04/03:
+- Added an auto-comment and rating when creating a New Toilet, since the previous double-step was unnecessarily tedious.

+2020/04/02:
+- Added a README on Login page and nav buttons to my personal Github, LinkedIn and Twitter.

 ### Use cases